Women's ski reviews 2019

 "Best ski" last year, the Stormrider 85 from Stöckli remains at the top of the market like its big brothers in the men's categories.

-Off-piste, the reviewers liked the ski's ability to cut through tricky snow, to ride...
+Off-piste, the reviewers liked the ski's ability to cut...
 Read on

 The Super Joy from Head is a consistent ski that performs well and is happy in all types of ride, including at high speed.
 The ski is very responsive.